michaelfoz/bikesharing/README.md

 ![image](https://github.com/michaelfoz/bikesharing/blob/main/Visualizations/9%20-%20More%20Male%20Subscribers%20than%20Female.png)

 With this information, I chose to have a look at the start and end trip locations for the male gender specifically.
+Knowing these locations could be beneficial in that more bike stations or workers could be placed in these higher-traffic areas.
+This analysis can be applied to a different location in another state and city like De Moines, Iowa.

 ![image](https://github.com/michaelfoz/bikesharing/blob/main/Visualizations/7%20-%20Start%20Locations%20by%20Gender%20(Male).png)